Cherokee Veterans Community

 “Greater love has no one than this that he lay down his life for his friends.” – John 15:13

-Reaching out to our senior veterans, disabled veterans and their families with compassion and fellowship.
-Never forgetting their service and sacrifices.
+Reaching out to our senior veterans, disabled veterans and their families with compassion and fellowship, and always remembering their service and sacrifices.

 Share the burden of having a loved one serving, because we served as well and understand the struggles that come with this.